 You can take individual modules or work towards one of the 250 qualifications on offer.
 These range from certificates and diplomas to degrees and postgraduate awards.

-The wide range of subjects includes: Arts and Humanities; Business and Management; Computing and IT; Design; Education, Childhood and Youth; Environment and Development; Health and Social Care; Health and Wellbeing; Languages; Law; Medical Sciences; Nursing and Healthcare Practice; Psychology and Counselling; Science, Technology, Engineering and Maths; Social Sciences; and Statistics.
+The wide range of subjects includes: Arts and Humanities; Business and Management; Computing and IT; Design; Education, Childhood and Youth; Engineering; Environment and Development; Health and Social Care; Health and Wellbeing; Languages; Law; Mathematics and Statistics; Medical Sciences; Nursing and Healthcare Practice; Psychology and Counselling; Science; Social Sciences; and Technology.

 The OU in Scotland has a partnership agreement with a number of Scotland’s colleges.
 The university has the advantage of being able to offer articulation routes for HN students into degrees.

-The OU in Scotland has over 15,000 students all over the country.
+The OU in Scotland has around 15,000 students all over the country.
 Almost a quarter of these students live in rural areas.
 The average student is 27 years old.

 More than four in ten of all part time undergraduate students in Scotland are OU students.